Table of Contents

 - Partial Shade: Most hydrangeas thrive in locations that receive morning sun followed by afternoon shade.
 This exposure protects them from intense midday heat, reducing the risk of wilting.

 - Full Sun Tolerance: Certain species, such as Hydrangea paniculata, can tolerate full sun, provided they receive adequate moisture.
-In hotter climates, some afternoon shade is beneficial.
+In hotter climates, strategic placement and proper watering are essential.
+If you live in a high-temperature region, check out these expert tips for growing hydrangeas in extreme heat.

 - Deep Shade: Hydrangeas generally do not perform well in deep shade.
 If grass struggles to grow in a particular area due to shade, hydrangeas are unlikely to thrive there.